Engaged College Initiative

 Launched – Fall 2020

-College coordinator: Kristen Elmore, Research Associate, Assistant Director of Program for Research on Youth Development and Engagement, Bronfenbrenner Center for Translational Research
+College representative: Kristen Elmore, Research Associate, Assistant Director of Program for Research on Youth Development and Engagement, Bronfenbrenner Center for Translational Research

 CHE is using the block grant to expand and support coursework providing community-engaged learning opportunities as well as community-engaged projects for students outside the classroom.
 The funding will also be used to increase opportunities for students to collaborate with faculty on engaged research.